 \subsection{Theoretical Insufficiency of HOTRG and GILT in Coarse-graining the Lattice with Defects}

-Most prior use cases on HOTRG and GILT have been focused on translational invariant tensor networks, where the same tensor is placed at all the lattice sites.
+Most prior use cases in HOTRG and GILT have focused on translational invariant tensor networks, where the same tensor is placed at all the lattice sites.
 These studies typically consider the partition function/free energy without any defects/impurity operators inserted.
-The coarse-graining tensor network, with $w$, $g$, and $h$ insertions, can be seen as a tree-like tensor network ansatz that tries to approximate the ground state wavefunction ($g$, $h$ are omitted) or the partition function:
+The coarse-graining tensor network, with insertions $w$, $g$, and $h$, can be seen as a tree-like tensor network ansatz that tries to approximate the ground-state wavefunction ($g$, $h$ are omitted) or the partition function:

 In this section, we discuss how the vanilla HOTRG and HOTRG+GILT may respond if we replace certain tensors in the MERA-like coarse-graining scheme with defect tensors, i.e., we change a few of the tensors $T$ in \eqref{eq:MERA_like_ansatz} to defect tensors such as $T_\sigma$, but keep the $w$, $g$, $h$ invariant.
 HOTRG can produce good fidelity of one-point functions as long as the bond dimension is sufficiently large for the fidelity of the `vacuum' partition function (or free energy).
 Note that the HOTRG equation~\eqref{eq:HOTRG_equation} holds if both $T_1$ and $T_2$ are vacuum tensors.
-So, the environment $E$ of a defect tensor $T_{\mathcal{O}}$, which is the contraction of the tensor network with $T_{\mathcal{O}}$ removed and only contains vacuum tensors, can be faithfully computed using HOTRG coarse-graining method.
+Therefore, the environment $E$ of a defect tensor $T_{\mathcal{O}}$, which is the contraction of the tensor network with $T_{\mathcal{O}}$ removed and only contains vacuum tensors, can be faithfully computed using the HOTRG coarse grain method.

 What about two-point functions and higher?
 The environment can still be obtained from coarse-graining the remaining vacuum tensor.
 The source of error comes from the insertion of $w^\dagger w$ between two coarse-grained defect tensors.
 Note that only one side of $w^\dagger w \simeq \mathbb{1}$ is connected to a vacuum tensor, sufficient for the HOTRG equation to hold.